kenpeter/algo1/company.md

 * 5. cache

-# dfs bottom up build num; compare from right to left
+# how to build number: dfs bottom up; compare from right to left
 * https://leetcode.com/problems/form-largest-integer-with-digits-that-add-up-to-target/